 Here’s what I learned

-Leather or Leather/fabric?
 I frequently get asked this question.
 It’s totally personal preference.
-Leather/fabric are lighter and more breathable.
-All leather seem to provide more durably and stability over the long haul.
+Leather/fabric is lighter and more breathable.
+All leather seem to provide more durability and stability over the long haul.
 I always go with all leather.

 - When you try on hiking boots, you should ALWAYS wear the socks or sock combinations you will wear on the trail.
 If you forgot to bring socks with you to the store, lay down some coin and buy some new ones off the rack.
 I always wear polypropylene liner socks and wool outer socks.
 I wouldn’t consider trying out a pair of boots without wearing them.
 Not every store carries liner socks, so I always bring them with me.
 Obsessive?
 Perhaps.
 But I’d rather be sure about my boot fit than be suffering from sore feet three days from the trailhead.